-Current Youtube Slam Champion Amy Rainbow learned to write when she was four.
+Amy Rainbow learned to write when she was four.
 Her first published piece appeared in The Worcester Evening News when she was seven years old.
-Sadly, she still owns a copy of this, along with the badge she was awarded for her efforts.
+Amazingly, she still owns a copy of this, along with the badge which she was awarded for her efforts.

 Following this success, Amy took a thirty year break from writing to concentrate on other aspects of life.
 Other aspects of life sorted, Amy took up creative writing again, and has been published in gems as diverse as the magnificent SLAP magazine, Worcestershire Literary Festival’s A Flash of Fiction, and the faintly cakey WI Life.
 She has also written factual articles for publications such as Herefordshire Life magazine, as well as producing two access guides to her home town of Malvern.

-A lover of language, Amy writes short stories and microfiction, and is currently writing her second novel, albeit very, very slowly.
+A lover of language, Amy writes poetry, short stories and microfiction, and is currently writing her second novel, albeit very, very slowly.
 Details of her first novel, Jasmine Somers Makes Amends, can be found here.
+Amy has also written Dyslexia and Me, a book for young people with dyslexia, full of tips and activities to help young people and those who support them to understand dyslexia and use their skills and talents to achieve whatever they wish!
 Amy had two flashes shortlisted and then won first prize in Worcestershire Literary Festival’s 2012 flash fiction competition, judged by writing tutor Lindsay Stanberry-Flynn and flash fiction king Calum Kerr, and was shortlisted again in 2013.
 In October 2012 she won the Warwick Words Flash Slam.

 Amy also likes to write and perform poetry, most of which rhymes, some of which is funny.
 She has published her own poetry collection – Poems of the Unrequited, and is featured in the Versatile Productions collaborative Smoke and Mirrors book and CD which was launched at the end of 2011.
 Amy has supported Bard of Barnsley Ian McMillan, punk poet John Cooper Clarke and the legend that is Attila the Stockbroker, who invited her to perform at his Glastonwick beer, music, poetry and more beer festival in June 2012.
 Amy has performed at a shiny array of venues and events including Wychwood Festival, The Green Gathering, Camden Jazz Cafe, Birmingham’s Hit The Ode, The British Juggling Convention, Godzilaz Gathering, Stratford Literary Festival, a pocketful of poetry slams and some dodgy pubs.
 In July 2012, Captain Rainbow’s team stormed to victory in the Lydney Slam, and in August 2012 Amy became Green Gathering slam queen, winning a yard of finest farmhouse cider.